-Additionally, we may be required to enter into contracts with third party payors offering rebates or discounts on our products in order to obtain favorable formulary status.
-We may not be able to agree upon commercially reasonable terms with such third party payors or provide data sufficient to obtain favorable coverage and reimbursement for many reasons, including that we may be at a competitive disadvantage relative to companies with more extensive product lines.
-We cannot be sure that coverage or adequate reimbursement will be available for any of our product candidates.
-Even if we obtain coverage for any approved product, third party payors may not establish adequate reimbursement amounts which may reduce the demand for our product and prompt us to have to reduce pricing for the products.
+Additionally, we may be required to enter into contracts with third party payors and/or PBMs offering rebates or discounts on our products in order to obtain favorable formulary status.
+We may not be able to agree upon commercially reasonable terms with such third party payors or PBMs, or provide data sufficient to obtain favorable coverage and reimbursement for many reasons, including that we may be at a competitive disadvantage relative to companies with more extensive product lines.
+In addition, third party payors, PBMs and other entities that purchase our products may impose restrictions on our ability to raise prices for our products over time without incurring additional costs.
+We cannot be sure that coverage or adequate reimbursement will be available for our product or any of our potential future products.
+Even if we obtain coverage for any approved product, third party payors may not establish adequate reimbursement amounts which may reduce the demand for our product and prompt us to have to reduce pricing for the product.
 If reimbursement is not available or is limited, we may not be able to commercialize certain of our products.
-In addition, in the United States third party payors are increasingly attempting to contain healthcare costs by limiting both coverage and reimbursement levels for new drugs.
-As a result, significant uncertainty exists as to whether and how much reimbursement third party payors will provide for newly approved drugs which, in turn, will put downward pressure on the pricing of drugs.